Tom Bayer: European Bank

 Bayer became the executive chairman of European Bank in 1986.
 The bank began expanding its business in the mid-1990s.
-European Bank faced investigations by foreign regulatory authorities in July 1999 when one of its account-holders deposited US$7.5 million in funds which U.S. officials believed to be the proceeds of a credit card fraud.
-This was part of a larger wave of concern about financial institutions in the South Pacific which led a number of U.S. banks, including the Bank of New York and JP Morgan Chase, to suspend dollar transactions not just with Vanuatu but Nauru and Palau and eventually Niue as well.
-Bayer was critical of this response, noting that Vanuatu had criminalised money laundering as early as 1989, and voiced his suspicions that both the U.S. government and U.S. banks were insincere in their desire to crack down on money laundering, but rather had turned their attention to Vanuatu because it was a small and distant target, and one of the few offshore financial centres which was not a dependency of major foreign powers.
+European Bank faced investigations by foreign regulatory authorities in July 1999 when one of its account-holders deposited US$7.5 million in funds, which U.S. officials believed to be the proceeds of a credit card fraud.
+This was part of a larger wave of concern about financial institutions in the South Pacific, which several U.S. banks, including the Bank of New York and JP Morgan Chase, to suspend dollar transactions not just with Vanuatu but Nauru and Palau and eventually Niue as well.
+Bayer was critical of this response, noting that Vanuatu had criminalised money laundering as early as 1989, and voiced his suspicions that both the U.S. government and U.S. banks were insincere in their desire to crack down on money laundering but rather had turned their attention to Vanuatu because it was a small and distant target, and one of the few offshore financial centres which was not a dependency of major foreign powers.

-Nevertheless, Vanuatu also pursued a diplomatic approach to resolving the situation, in which Bayer played a large role: a Vanuatu delegation headed by Bayer went to the U.S. and met with International Monetary Fund, U.S. State Department, and Federal Reserve System officials in January 2000 to discuss details of Vanuatu's anti-money laundering laws and practices, and arranged for reciprocal visits by State Department and Financial Action Task Force officials to Port Vila in the following months.
-This was successful in persuading some banks to resume transactions with Vanuatu, but other correspondent banks in the U.S. continued to apply sanctions.
-Furthermore, in May 2002 the U.S. indicted Bayer and two colleagues on charges including laundering the proceeds of another business through European Bank, and again had the bank's funds in the U.S. frozen.
-Bayer was confident that the charges would be thrown out, stating in January 2003 that the charge of money laundering was being applied to actions that were nothing more than "normal banking business".
+Vanuatu pursued a diplomatic approach to resolving the situation, in which Bayer played a large role: a Vanuatu delegation headed by Bayer went to the U.S. and met with International Monetary Fund, U.S. State Department, and Federal Reserve System officials in January 2000 to discuss details of Vanuatu's anti-money laundering laws and practices, and arranged for reciprocal visits by State Department and Financial Action Task Force officials to Port Vila in the following months.
+This successfully persuaded some banks to resume transactions with Vanuatu, but other correspondent banks in the U.S. continued to apply sanctions.
+In May 2002, the U.S. indicted Bayer and two colleagues on charges including laundering the proceeds of another business through European Bank, and again froze the bank's U.S. funds.
 In March 2012, after nearly a decade of litigation, European Bank successfully unfroze its accounts and had its funds returned, with interest.